mseminatore/hash/devspec.md

 ### Overview

-This project implements a compact open-addressing hash table in C. Keys and values are stored as opaque pointers (`ht_key_t`, `ht_value_t`).
+This project implements a compact open-addressing hash table in C. Keys and values are stored as opaque pointers (`ht_key_t`, `ht_value_t`) which are defined as `const void *` in the public header.
 The table uses a small, embedded `small_table` on the `HashTable` struct as the initial storage and will allocate a separate backing array if the table grows.

 Key points:
 - Open addressing probing with a perturb variable used to influence subsequent probe indices.
-- Default hash function treats the key pointer as the hash; a string hash function (MurmurOAAT32-like) is provided for string keys.
+- Default hash function treats the key pointer value as the hash; a string hash function (MurmurOAAT32-like) is provided for string keys.
+The built-in string hasher expects the key to be a pointer to a NUL-terminated C string and reads it as `const unsigned char *`.
 - User-provided hash and compare functions are supported.
 - Automatic growth occurs when load factor reaches ~0.5 (2 * entries >= size).
 Shrink is supported but conservative.
 - The library does not free user-provided keys/values; ownership remains with the caller.